EnterpriseDB/edb-ansible/roles/setup_repo/README.md

-How to include the 'edb_postgres_repo' role in your Playbook
+How to include the 'setup_repo' role in your Playbook
 ----------------

 Below is an example of how to include the edb_postgres_repo role: